MonihaPS/AI-Research-Logs/Transformers_arc/Readme.md

 </p>

 ### The Decoder: The Autoregressive Generator
 The Decoder is "Uni-directional" and Autoregressive.
-It generates one token at a time, using two unique mechanisms:
+It generates one token at a time, and every token it generates becomes part of the input for the next step.
+To achieve this, it uses two unique mechanisms:

-1. **Masked Self-Attention**: During training, a look-ahead mask ensures the model cannot "peek" at future tokens.
-2. **Encoder-Decoder (Cross) Attention**: The Decoder "queries" the Encoder's output to find relevant information from the source text.
+#### 1. Masked Self-Attention
+In the Encoder, word 1 can see word 10.
+In the Decoder, this is forbidden during training.
+If the model is trying to predict the 3rd word in a translation, it shouldn't be allowed to "see" the 4th word in the ground truth.
+We apply a **Look-Ahead Mask** (a matrix of $-\infty$) to the attention scores, effectively "blinding" the model to the future.

 <p align="center">
   <img src="images/Decoder Diagram.png" alt="Decoder Diagram" width="600">
   <br>
   <b>Fig 6: Decoder Diagram</b>
 </p>

+#### 2. Encoder-Decoder (Cross) Attention
+This is the bridge between the two streams.
+In this layer:
+- **Queries (Q)** come from the Decoder (What is the next word I need to write?).
+- **Keys (K)** and **Values (V)** come from the Encoder's final output (What did the original English sentence actually say?).

+This allows the Decoder to "reach back" and focus on specific parts of the input sentence (the Encoder's output) as it generates each new word in the output sentence.

 <p align="center">
   <img src="images/Linear and Softmax.png" alt="Linear and Softmax" width="600">